lastfm/lastfm-windows-desktop/DesktopScrobbler/ReadMe.txt

 In order to enable code signing, you will need to have a code signing cert installed (out of scope of this ReadMe).
 (The examples below use the SHA1 hash of the Last.fm code signing certificate.)

+Easiest way to build is to check out the codesigning branch, and rebase it onto master.
+(The following changes are already applied in that branch.)

 Add the following post-build event to every project in the solution (except the installer):
   "C:\Program Files (x86)\Windows Kits\10\bin\x86\signtool.exe" sign /sha1 948A30D066775994CFCFA49FE55D8B17458AED41 "$(TargetPath)"